spessasus/SpessaSynth/README.md

 ### Limitations
 - It might not sound as good as other synthetizers (e.g. FluidSynth or BASSMIDI)
 - The performance is questionable, especially on mobile devices
-- SoundFont3 support seems to be a bit wonky, so if you notice a bug, **please open an issue!**
-- only real-time, cannot render audio to file (yet)

 ## [How to use the web app](../../wiki/How-To-Use-App)